With scripture, we absolutely prove (100%) that Jesus was “not” speaking symbolically in the Bread of Life Discourse – John Chapter 6:22-71

 The Passover was near (John 6:4).
 The Israelites not only had to sacrifice the lamb, but had to eat the flesh of the lamb to be in covenant with God.
 Exodus 12

 In the Book of Exodus, three main commands were given by God to the Israelites in order for firstborn children to be saved:

 First: Sacrifice the lamb.
-Second: House where flesh of lamb will be consumed, apply blood to doorposts and lintel.
+Second: Apply blood to doorposts and lintel of house where flesh will be consumed.
 Third: Eat flesh of lamb.

 If the Israelites sacrificed the lamb but “did not” eat the flesh and apply blood on the doorposts and lintel, death “would have” entered the house.
 Exodus 12

 It was “real” flesh and blood from lambs that “saved.”
 Not a symbol of a lamb.

 Jesus is the “Lamb of God”